-Milk Grading and Defects
+Milk Grading and Milk Defects

 Milk organoleptic quaity.

-For taste and smell testing he temperature of the milk should be in the region of 18c so that odours are more readily given off and detected the same applies with tasting the milk as taste is less evident at colder temperatures.
+For taste and smell testing the temperature of the milk should be in the region of 18c so that odours are more readily given off and detected the same applies with tasting the milk as taste is less evident at colder temperatures.

 Prepare a simple score card listing the faults and the scores i.e. Taste 1 to 10 1 being good and 10 being bad with an area for notes / comments